BlaineDev/431-classes-2022/class24/README.md

 ## One Last Thing

 After today, when Dr. Love has information for you, he will post it to the [post-class page](https://github.com/THOMASELOVE/431-classes-2022/tree/main/postclass).
+What's there now is a description of what we'll be doing in 432, but more will appear.